 Although Hungary is part of the EU it does not use the Euro; the official currency is the Hungarian Forint (HUF).
+It is divided into 100 filler.
 Most international credit cards are accepted, and these can be used to withdraw cash from banks and ATMs, and to pay bills in hotels, restaurants and most shops.
 Banks usually open between 8am and 3pm on weekdays and some are open on Saturdays.
 ATMs and currency exchange machines are available in towns and cities throughout the country.
 It is advisable to retain exchange receipts for proof of legal currency exchange.

 Currency Exchange Rates